hugdru/_dotfiles_old/README.md

 System configuration files are kept here.

 #### setup ####
-A zsh script with functions to help save, create links and install the configuration.
+A bash script with functions to help save, create links and install the configuration.

 ## Setup ##
 #### ./setup links ####